shashjar/redis-in-go/README.md

 ## Running the Server

 The `./run.sh` script is used to run the server.
-This will accept the following command-line arguments: `port`, `replicaof`, `dir`, & `dbfilename`. `port` is the port number on which to run the Redis server. `replicaof` should be provided with a string value "<MASTER_HOST> <MASTER_PORT>" indicating the master which this server is replicating. `dir` & `dbfilename` together provide the path of an RDB file from which to persist data on startup, and to save data to when dumping an RDB file to disk (see `persistence` above for more details).
+The program entrypoint accepts the following command-line arguments: `port`, `replicaof`, `dir`, & `dbfilename`. `port` is the port number on which to run the Redis server. `replicaof` should be provided with a string value "<MASTER_HOST> <MASTER_PORT>" indicating the master which this server is replicating. `dir` & `dbfilename` together provide the path of an RDB file from which to persist data on startup, and to save data to when dumping an RDB file to disk (see `persistence` above for more details).
 The below are valid ways to run a Redis server:

 `./run.sh`